|Assistant Headteacher, SENDCo||Mrs Helen Ashton-Braithwaite|

 There is a lunch club available to all students every day in the L9 club room.
 There is a teaching assistant at hand to interact with the students and build on their social skills.
 Games, dvd´s and homework help is offered during every session.

-Homework Club is available to all students every afternoon after school from 2.30-3.30p.m. in the Learning Resource Centre.
-Members of staff from different departments attend on different nights to offer help and support as well as three members of the support staff.
+Homework Club is available to all students after school from 2.30-3.30p.m. in the Learning Resource Centre.
+Miss Sharpe hosts the KS3 sessions and Mrs Gudgeon hosts KS4 groups.
+Staff from different departments drop-in throughout the week to offer help and support.

 The Inclusion department offer a synthetic phonics course for students who need extra literacy support.
 Key stage 3 students have a personalised programme tailored to their needs by an advanced teaching assistant which include literacy games and the Lexia interactive programme.